ca-johnson/perforce-buildkite-plugin/README.md

           stream: //dev/minimal
 ```

-Partial sync of a stream
+Partial sync of a stream.

 ```yaml
 steps: